 - your baby in a midwifery unit or birth centre – a unit run by midwives

 - a hospital birth

 Birth at home

 If you have a low risk pregnancy and both you and the baby are well, you might choose to give birth at home (NHS, 2018).
 If you’re low risk and it’s not your first time giving birth, you have a lower risk of having interventions at home and it’s as safe as giving birth in a hospital (NICE, 2017).
-But if it’s your first baby, there is a slight increase in risk of adverse outcomes for your baby if you plan for home birth (NICE, 2017).
+Home birth can have many benefits, including freedom to move and not having to travel to hospital.

 You should bear in mind that your chances with a planned home birth of being transferred to an obstetric unit during labour or afterwards are higher for first births (45%) than subsequent births (12%) (NPEU, 2017).

 Birth at a midwifery unit or birth centre

 You can choose to give birth at a midwifery unit or birth centre.
 Midwifery units can either be alongside a hospital maternity unit or can be freestanding from the hospital.
 Both types of midwifery unit are led by midwives and tend to be more comfortable and homely.

 In separate birth centres, you won’t have immediate obstetric, neonatal or anaesthetic care (NHS, 2018).
 If you’re low risk and whether you’ve given birth before or not, having your baby in a midwifery-led unit can be a good option.
 That’s because you have a lower rate of intervention at a midwifery unit and it’s as safe as giving birth in a hospital (NICE, 2017).